 As you learn more about data needs, CoE champions are able to develop new solutions and policies that your teams want and need.
 Developing new solutions further drives adoption and expand how your teams use Power BI in their day-to-day work.

-A Power BI Center of Excellence is about more than designing processes—it’s about helping your people better leverage their technology with streamlined best practices.
+A Power BI Center of Excellence is about more than designing processes.
+It’s about helping your people better leverage their technology with streamlined best practices.
 Taking the time to build the framework first will set up your Center of Excellence for success and help improve adoption, scale your business, and make daily work faster and easier for your teams.